Is your child a bully? Five reasons kids bully and five signs to look out for

 If you think your child may be a bully and want to help understand the support and techniques you can use to turn their behaviour around, don’t be afraid to ask for help

-About Lisa Baker, Editor, Wellbeing News 4316 Articles
+About Lisa Baker, Editor, Wellbeing News 4614 Articles

-Editor Lisa Baker is passionate about the benefits of a holistic approach to healing.
-Lisa is a qualified Vibrational Therapist and has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.
+Editor Lisa Baker is a professional writer and the owner of Need to See IT Publishing.
+However, Lisa is also passionate about the benefits of a holistic approach to healing, being a qualified Vibrational Therapist.
+Lisa also has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.